-Pectin is a naturally occurring substance (a polyscaccaride) found in berries, apples and other fruit.
+Pectin is a naturally occurring substance (a polysaccharide) found in berries, apples and other fruit.
 When heated together with sugar, it causes a thickening that is characteristic of jams and jellies.

 Your grandmother probably didn't use pectin.
 Instead she stood over a hot, boiling pot, stirring and getting splattered by hot jam until she cooked the vitamins out of it and it finally cooked down to a thicker consistency.
 You can also make your own pectin.
 Just see this page for directions.
 And if you are just looking for the best prices and all the options for pectin, click here!

-You can do that if you wish.. but I'll use the prepared pectin - it is completely natural and safe.
-It is an extract from apples (with a tiny amount of citric acid and dextrose as binders) and doesn't change the flavor a bit.
+Pectin is an extract from apples (with a tiny amount of citric acid and dextrose as binders) and doesn't change the flavor a bit.
+If you want to be specific, the University of California tell us it is n extract from "apple pomace and citrus peels".
 It just helps thicken, allows you to use less sugar and less cooking!
 So unless you have a severe corn or apple allergy, there shouldn't be anything unsafe nor unnatural about it!
+And there are demonstrated health benefits to pectin, see this page.

 Most pectin you buy at the supermarket is produced in Europe and imported to the U.S..
 It has a limited shelf life; usually you don't want to keep it from year to year, as it's ability to gel will decrease.